nearbeach/NearBeach/docs/001-installation/different-databases/maria-db.rst

 Use MariaDb
 ===========

-You can use NearBeach with MariaDB
+You can use NearBeach with MariaDB.
+You can easily run MariaDB within the same docker-compose file, or alternatively you can run it separately (external).

 -----------------
 External Database